epixoul/Muziv-GUI/README.md

 # Muziv
-Scrape, compare, and analyze genres of your music from one or two Telegram (daily)channels!
+Scrape, compare, and analyze genres of your music from one or two Telegram privates and (daily)channels' export!